 The Automatic Exchange of Information in tax matters is the new way to exchange information between countries and demonstrates a worldwide approach to international regulatory and tax compliance.
 It focuses on two reporting regimes US FATCA (Foreign Account Tax Compliance Act) and the CRS (the Common Reporting Standard for Automatic Exchange of Financial Account Information in Tax Matters (CRS) and the Mandatory Disclosure Rules (MDR) regime on mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements (DAC6) which has been introduced in the EU.

 The intergovernmental implementation of the US FATCA (FATCA) regime in 2010 acted as a catalyst for the move towards a truly global model for Automatic Exchange of Information (AEoI) in a multilateral context.
 The UK and OECD have followed with their UK CDOT and the Common Reporting Standard (CRS) respectively to improve tax compliance worldwide and move closer towards complete tax transparency.
-This had led to many bilateral and multilateral agreements between governments to automatically disclose and exchange information about financial accounts held by foreign tax residents in one jurisdiction to another.
+This has led to many bilateral and multilateral agreements between governments to automatically disclose and exchange information about financial accounts held by foreign tax residents in one jurisdiction to another.
 In 2018, the OECD published the model Mandatory Disclosure Rules (MDR) for addressing CRS Avoidance Arrangements and Opaque Offshore Structures.
 In the same year, the EU directive most commonly referred to as DAC6 entered into force.
 DAC6 is based on the OECD’s MDR, however it is much wider in scope.
 It covers not only CRS avoidance and the use of opaque structures, but also potentially aggressive tax planning schemes.

 FATCA (Foreign Account Tax Compliance Act)